quixio/quix-cli/docs/Reference/contexts/create.md

 ## How It Works

 The `quix contexts create` command allows you to add a new context to the Quix CLI.
-This context includes configurations such as the portal endpoint and the local debug broker address.
+This context includes configurations such as the portal endpoint and the SDK broker configuration address.
 If you do not provide the name or options, the command starts an interactive mode to guide you through the context creation process.

 !!! warning
     Creating multiple contexts is intended for advanced users who need to store and access different sets of configurations.
 Use this feature only if you require distinct environments or settings.